-Few updates ago, Microsoft announced functionality to use applications created in Power Apps within Power BI – which gives new possibilities to work with Power BI.
+A few updates ago, Microsoft announced a new functionality in Power BI.
+We can now use applications created in PowerApps within the service – which gives us new possibilities of working with it.
 The biggest advantage is writing data directly to data sources like Azure SQL, SharePoint lists and many more.
-We can also use it for extending possibilities of What-IF analysis available in Power BI.
+We can also use it for extending possibilities of the What-If analysis.

-What is Power Apps?
+What is PowerApps?

-With the latest preview feature, you can embed a Power Apps app into your Power BI report.
-Besides that, while sticking an app on the page would be cool, they took it further and you can even pass data to the Power Apps app from the Power BI report.
+With the latest preview feature, you can embed a PowerApps app into your Power BI report.
+And, while sticking an app on a page would be cool, they took it further and you can even pass data to the PowerApps app from a Power BI report.
 WOW!

 The only limit is your imagination.
-The idea though, as we continue to adapt to an era of the more data-driven world, is to respond to a greater demand for actionable data.
+The idea though, as we continue to adapt to an era of a more data-driven world, is to respond to a greater demand for actionable data.

 Implementations and business scenarios